AdamRaichu/mcaddon-package-workflow/README.md

 A reusable workflow which packages resource and/or behavior packs into `.mcpack` and `.mcaddon` files.

+> **I archived the repo because it is an extremely clunky way to do this task and I don't use it anymore.**

 ## Usage

 Here is an example workflow that creates a `.mcaddon` file in /builds/\<versionString\>